brikis98/yevgeniy-brikman-homepage/_posts/2022-05-02-a-scanner-darkly.md

 ## The not so good

-- The book starts slow and I was tempted to give up on it part way through.
+- The book starts slow, and I was tempted to give up on it part way through.
 The parts with a bunch of druggies sitting around and aimlessly chatting are not too interesting.

 - The characters felt a bit hollow and everyone acted weird.
 To an extent, it's part of the drug culture, but again, it didn't always make for interesting reading.